Foreign travel advice

 Road travel

-You need a 1949 International Driving Permit and a Sri Lankan recognition permit to drive a hire car or motorcycle.
+You need a 1949 international driving permit (IDP) and a Sri Lankan ‘recognition permit’ to drive a hire vehicle.

 Road safety

 Some roads, particularly in more remote areas, may be in poor condition.
 Driving is erratic and there are frequent road accidents, particularly at night.
-Pedestrians and animals often appear in the road without warning.
-Riding a motorbike can be particularly dangerous.
+Stay alert for pedestrians and animals on busy roads.
+Riding a motorbike can be especially dangerous.

 There are still security checkpoints on main roads in parts of the country.
 Follow the instructions of the police or army officers on duty.
 Security forces have opened fire on vehicles that have not stopped when asked.
 Roads around government and military sites in Colombo are often closed for security reasons, such as access for VIP convoys.